 - Continued and improved research into the proper use and welfare issues surrounding 'tongue ties' - a piece of tack fitted to the bridle designed to stop the horse's tongue from moving.

-Jockeys play a vital role in making racing safer and our racing consultant David Muir visits the Northern Racing College in Doncaster providing his own insightful course into welfare aspects of racing, and the work of the RSPCA in this area.
+Jockeys play a vital role in making racing safer.
+Our racing consultant David Muir visits the Northern Racing College in Doncaster providing his own insightful course into welfare aspects of racing and demonstrating the work we in this area.

-David’s discussions include the ethics of when to decide to abandon a race and pull up a horse that is showing signs of tiredness, along with other welfare issues such as the appropriate use of the whip.
+David's discussions include the ethics of when to decide to abandon a race and pull up a horse that is showing signs of tiredness.

 These changes over the last few years are something we're proud of, and we want to reassure our supporters and all animal lovers that we'll never stop working to improve the welfare of race horses in this country.